michaelbolanos/SecCheck/README.md

 https://github.com/michaelbolanos/SecCheck/tree/main/Apps - Apps
 [SecCheck_Apps](https://github.com/michaelbolanos/SecCheck/tree/main/Apps)

+Normally you will run these apps from the Downloads folder

 ## Loop
 If you want to see a fancy version of this project on [github.io.mb/SecCheck](https://michaelbolanos.github.io/SecCheck/) although, you might already be here